AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 ```

 # Problem 4: Device not being auto discovered in HA
-The final problem I had was that the device was not showing in HA.
+The final issue I ran into was that the device was not being detected by HA.

 1. When connecting to the serial monitor, the device was connecting to the meter OK and outputting the data
 1. I could see that the ESP8266 had an IP address, so it must be connecting to the wifi fine